 Yet, that proposed expansion would include not all low-income families with children, but, according to the Center on Budget and Policy Priorities, only those with incomes of about $16,000 or more per year.
 Such a policy excludes millions of families who work full-time but are paid less.
 For example, a family might be composed of a woman who lives with her two children in Georgia, Wyoming, or Tennessee.
 She works 40 hours a week, 52 weeks a year, at the federal minimum wage.
 Her annual income is $15,080 before taxes.

 Georgia, Wyoming, and Tennessee are three of the seven states whose minimum wage is the same as the federal minimum wage.
 The federal minimum wage is $7.25 an hour.
 It has been $7.25 an hour, with no adjustments for inflation, for 15 years now – since 2009.
-Qualifying for a CTC that does not exclude the lowest-wage workers would make a big difference in the lives of children whose parents belong to a group often referred to as “the working poor.”
+A CTC that does not exclude the lowest-wage workers would make a big difference in the lives of children whose parents belong to a group often referred to as “the working poor.”

 Michele Learner is managing editor, Policy and Research Institute, with Bread for the World.